 Before diving into what makes enterprise UX its own category, let's go over what it is in the first place.
 As opposed to consumer UX, enterprise UX design entails designing for people at work, i.e. professionals.
 In more practical terms, apps that require enterprise UX are complex b2b solutions for large organizations.

 According to Krug, products that make people think also make people unhappy.
 Products with steep learning curves very rarely succeed in the modern business ecosystem.
 Customers will pretty much always choose the path of least resistance.
 This isn’t necessarily true of enterprise products.

-Enterprise users are power users — and it’s imperative that we take this into account when designing products for them.
+Enterprise users are (mostly) power users — and it’s imperative that we take this into account when designing products for them.
 They interact with niche software on a daily basis and quite possibly for many years.
 They know their way around the logic of the products they use.

 Creating an interface that demands some learning results in a steeper learning curve isn’t inherently wrong.
 It allows users to work more efficiently once they’ve invested a certain amount of time into training and learning.

 Take, for instance, products like Figma, Sketch, Adobe Pro, or any other professional software — most of them have a wide array of shortcuts.
 Features such as shortcuts may take a while to master, but they’ll ensure a significant boost in productivity once learned.